-You can use a third-party service like MailChimp to allow visitors to subscribe to your blog via email.
+You can use a third-party service like Mailchimp to add a subscribe option to your blog.
 Subscribers will receive an email every time you publish a new post.
 This is a great way to convert occasional visitors into loyal readers.

 Step 1 - Find your RSS feed